 An academic paper should include only such elements as serve to elucidate the issues being discussed.
 Figures, maps and photographs as well as tables are numbered and must contain an informative title as well as a source indication1.
 Reference should be made to them in the text ("cf. Figure 1")2.
-Within the Research Journal there is no List of Figures, List of Tables, List of Maps and/or List of Formulas.
+Within the Working Paper the List of Figures, List of Tables, List of Maps and/or List of Formulas are positioned after the Contents.

 Figures should in principle be created in black and white and in two dimensions (no pie charts).
-All figures should be easily legible and categorically comply with the basic rules of graphic design (examples of the desired quality can be found e. g. in Haas/Schlesinger 2007).
-All figures within the Research Journal are generally printed in greyscale that means figures which are not clearly visible will be removed from the publication by the editors.
+All figures should be easily legible and categorically comply with the basic rules of graphic design (examples of the desired quality can be found e.g. in Haas/Schlesinger 2007).
+All figures within the Working Paper are generally printed in greyscale that means figures which are not clearly visible will be removed from the publication by the editors.
 It should also be noted that the creation of a map places high demands on the author.
 Only very good source material should therefore be used.
 Figures and maps must be fundamentally self-explanatory, i. e. a didactically meaningful, full legend is indispensable.
 The source should not be forgotten.
-It has to be placed underneath the labelling (Harvard System).
+It has to be placed underneath the labelling (Harvard System) respectively in the footnote.

-The adjunct "Based on" is to be used in source citations for tables, figures or maps based on an existing source material and only slightly modified.
+1 The adjunct "Based on" is to be used in source citations for tables, figures or maps based on an existing source material and only slightly modified.
 Example: Source: Based on HAAS ET AL. 2009: 126.

-References to elements contained in the paper itself (e. g. chapter headings, tables, figures or maps) are indicated by a "cf." (from the Latin confer, "compare").
+2 References to elements contained in the paper itself (e. g. chapter headings, tables, figures or maps) are indicated by a "cf." (from the Latin confer, "compare").
 References to extraneous elements (e. g. literature) should also be indicated by a "cf.".